 Swimming Pool Leaks

-We have extensive experience in finding leaks in residential and commercial water features (i.e. pools, spas and fountains).
+We have extensive experience in finding leaks in residential and commercial water features.
 For simplicity, we will refer to all water features as pools.
 Pool leaks can be costly due to property damage and increased utilities expense.
-Unfortunately, correcting the problem can also be expensive, especially when the solution includes "hit and miss" searching and/or replacement when a repair would solve the problem.
+Unfortunately, correcting the problem can also be expensive.
+This is especially when the solution includes "hit and miss" searching and/or replacement when a repair would solve the problem.

 Do you have to constantly add water to your pool?
 If so you probably have a leak.
 If you are not sure, there is a test you can do to determine for sure whether you have a leak.
 (Click here for the bucket test.)

-Once you know that you have a leak, we are the company to call.
-Locally we have been in business since 1988 and we have the experience and state-of-the-art equipment to get your problem solved.
+Once you know that you have a leak, we are the company to call for swimming pool leak detection services.
+Locally we have been in business since 1988.
+We have the experience and state-of-the-art equipment to get your problem solved.

 There are some issues that need to be addressed before we can solve your problem: